There are some great new UK restaurants opening their doors in 2021 – so we’ve compiled a handy list so you know where to book next.

-From the gorgeous atrium at the new NoMad London hotel to a Batman-themed immersive dining experience, and a restaurant you can only visit at low tide, these are the most exciting new restaurant openings in the UK.
+From the gorgeous atrium at NoMad London to a Batman-themed immersive dining experience, these are the most exciting new restaurant openings in the UK.

-We’ve also included UK restaurants which opened in 2020, but were not able to welcome customers for long.
+We’ve also included some UK restaurants which opened in late 2020, but were unable to welcome customers for long.

 This list will be added to throughout 2021 so keep checking back for our latest recommendations.